We’re blessed to have a wonderful range of godly and gifted people teaching at and serving the college.

 He and his wife, Monique, have an energetic young who runs them both ragged and a newborn baby boy.
 Now that Phil has finished his Diploma of Graphic Design, he is rediscovering the concept of ‘free time’, which he mostly spends with family and friends, watching movies, playing board games or dancing to ‘The Wiggles’ with his little boy.

 Born in Hong Kong, Laura is fluent in Cantonese and Mandarin.
 She recently joined BST as our part-time Office Assistant.
 Laura’s background is in business having worked for large multinational companies.
 She worked at Cisco as the Executive Administration Assistant to the Senior Vice President of Asia Pacific, originally based in Sydney for two years and then eight years in Hong Kong.
 She then moved back to Sydney for two and a half years and worked for NBN Corporation, the government-owned enterprise responsible for building and operating Australia’s Broadband Network.
 Prior to joining BST, Laura moved to Brisbane to care for her elderly mother.

 Laura loves to cook especially Cantonese savoury dishes.
 She attends Sunnybank District Baptist Church where she serves as a volunteer providing delicious morning teas for church services.

 COMMUNICATIONS AND PROMOTIONS OFFICER

 Jules is married to Robert and together they have five fabulous teenagers.
-When they’re not out on the water or out bush, Jules enjoys shopping, coffee with friends and occasionally blogging about relationships and family life.
+When they’re not out on family adventures, Jules enjoys shopping, coffee with friends and occasionally blogging about relationships and family life.